The history of the ball game in the Oaxacan Mixtec region examined

-Ancient Mayan ball game in which a team was sacrificed at the end of each tournament is revived in Mexico
+Ancient Mayan ball game tournament is revived in Mexico

 In the country, there are different independent groups dedicated to the "Pok Ta Pok".
 More and more young people are adopting this sport to connect with their pre-Hispanic roots.
 The municipality of Umán, in the state of Yucatán, has decided to promote the practice of the ball game to rescue the Mayan culture and support young people, instilling pride in their origins.

 The game of "Pok Ta Pok" was a fundamental part of the classic Mayan culture; in Yucatan vestiges of its practice and playgrounds have been found in several places, such as Chichen Itzá.
 The story goes that for the ancient Maya it was a power game between tribes.
 Teams of up to five players were formed and losers were sacrificed.
 In the municipality of Umán, this tradition is being rescued, which is why the "Pok Ta Pok" school has been created for young people aged 12 and over.